DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-12-managing-provider-partnerships.md

 ### Adding a partnership

-Adding a contact is a 2-step process:
+Adding a partnership is a 2-step process:

 - Select a provider
 - Check your answers